blikblum/slick-router/docs/intro.md

 ### Route Nesting

-Route nesting is one of the core features of cherrytree.
+Route nesting is one of the core features of slick-router.
 It's useful to nest routes when you want to configure each route to perform a different role in rendering the page - e.g. the root `application` route can do some initial data loading/initialization, but you can avoid redoing that work on subsequent transitions by checking if the route is already in the middleware.
 The nested routes can then load data specific for a given page.
 Nesting routes is also very useful for rendering nested UIs, e.g. if you're building an email application, you might have the following route map

 ```js
 router.map(function(route) {